Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 - Write a function that returns an output.
 - Refactor a piece of code to use functions.
 keypoints:
-- Functions reduce code reuse.
+- Functions reduce code duplication.
 - Functions make testing the behaviour of code easier by isolating tasks.
 - Functions make abstracting tasks easier.
 ---